abdallah-h/Linux-Server-Configuration/README.md

 - Run `sudo apt-get install python3-pip` to install python3.
 - Run `sudo apt-get install python-virtualenv` to install the virtual environment.
 - Run `cd /var/www/catalog/catalog/`.
-- Run `sudo virtualenv -p python3 venv3` to create the virtual environment.
+- Run `sudo virtualenv -p python3 venv` to create the virtual environment.
-- Run `sudo chown -R grader:grader venv3/` to change the ownership of the folder to grader.
+- Run `sudo chown -R grader:grader venv/` to change the ownership of the folder to grader.
-- Run `. venv3/bin/activate` to activate the environment.
+- Run `. venv/bin/activate` to activate the environment.
 - Run this commands to install the required libraries
 ```
   pip install flask